 Liège Christmas market – November 24 – December 30, 2017

-The Liège Christmas market is the oldest Christmas market of Belgium.
+The Liège Christmas market is the oldest Christmas market in Belgium.
 It has more than 200 chalets that attract more than 1.5 million visitors every year.

 Saint-Lambert Square and Marché de Liège Square